freekrai/break-simperium/README.md

 This way, we also know that the post, and the get worked.

 If you pass -q or --q then you will only see a summary, and not the status of each query.

+## Testing Users

+A second test suite is simperium-users-test.php, which will test the Simperium authorization API, this will work by following the following steps:

+-	Create a user
+-	Authorize the user
+-	Update the user's password
+-	Delete the user